 Smarts: Use frozen cauliflower for an easy shortcut - it's already prepped and cooked!

 - Vinegar, red or white wine - 1 1/2 Tbsp

 - Mixed greens, like romaine or butter lettuce mix - 5 oz

-- Leeks / Green onions / Radishes (for salad) / Parmesan - Prep as directed.
-(Can be done up to 4 days ahead)
+- Leeks / Onions / Green onions / Radishes - Prep as directed.
+Store separately.
+(Can be done up to 5 days ahead)

-- Eggs - Beat eggs with milk, salt, and pepper, and fold in parmesan.
+- Eggs - Beat eggs with salt and pepper.

 - Heat oven to 425F / 218C.

 - Heat a 10.5” to 12” (26 cm to 30 cm) skillet over medium-high heat.
-Add butter and then leeks and green onions with a sprinkle of salt to melted heated butter.
+Add butter and then leeks, onions, and green onions with a sprinkle of salt to melted butter.
 Saute until lightly caramelized, 6 to 8 minutes.
 If the pan ever looks too dry, just add some water.

-- Next add cauliflower and saute until thawed (or another 3 minutes if using fresh cauli).
+- Next add cauliflower and saute until thawed (or another 3 minutes if using fresh).

 - Pour in eggs.
 Stir until ingredients are all mixed through and then transfer to the oven.
 Bake for 20 to 25 minutes until eggs are set and inserted knife comes out cleanly.

 - When frittata is done, toss vinaigrette with greens and radishes.

 - Enjoy frittata slices with salad on the side!

 I used packaged chopped cauliflower (rice) and it worked great.
 If making recipe for two and using a 10 in pan, cook time can be reduced to about only 10 minutes.0 Helpful